Memor1es/esx_communityfarming/README.md

 - Take user suggestions and possibly add them
 - Fix any bugs or exploits and make optimizations where needed

+### Known Caveats
+- The more crops that have been planted, the slower they will grow because it is iterating over more items in the table

 ### License
 Copyright (C) 2020 xXJamie_Xx